-The Mandatory Reconsideration request can still only apply against a child support "decision" and so it remains that there are no rights of appeal against debt or pay schedules detailing your monthly payments.
-A decision includes:
+The Mandatory Reconsideration request can only apply against a child support “decision.”
+There are no rights of appeal against debt or pay schedules.

-- A Refusal to revise or Supersede an existing Assessment/Calculation.
+- A Refusal to revise or Supersede an existing Calculation.

-- A Refusal to complete a Variation or Departure Decision.
+- A Refusal to complete a Variation Decision.

-- There are appeal rights against a Deduction from Earnings Order, but these are also dealt with by a Magistrate Court and should be appealed only under specific circumstances.
+- There are appeal rights against a Deduction from Earnings Order, and Deduction Orders but these are also dealt with by a Magistrate Court and should be appealed only under specific circumstances.

 England and Wales: